 Also compare

-Suzuki Motorcycle Insurance in New Zealand - What You Need to Know
+Suzuki Motorcycle Insurance in Australia - What You Need to Know

-Why Suzuki Motorcycles Are Popular to Insure in NZ
+Why Suzuki Motorcycles Are Cost-Effective to Insure in Australia

 Suzuki Insurance Costs by Model

-Estimated annual comprehensive insurance costs for popular Suzuki motorcycle models in New Zealand.
-Based on a 35-year-old rider with a clean record and full licence in Auckland.
+Estimated annual comprehensive insurance costs for popular Suzuki motorcycle models in Australia.
+Based on a 35-year-old rider with a clean record and full licence in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes

-Disclaimer: All prices shown are indicative estimates based on publicly available data and typical rider profiles as of early 2026.
-Actual premiums vary based on your motorcycle, location, riding history, and chosen cover level.
-These figures are not quotes.
-Always obtain a personalised quote from the insurer directly.
-We do our best to keep all data up to date and accurate.
-If you've noticed something incorrect, please let us know.
+Disclaimer: All figures shown are indicative estimates drawn from publicly available data and typical rider profiles as of early 2026.
+Your actual premium will depend on your motorcycle, location, riding history, and chosen level of cover.
+These are not quotes.
+Always obtain a personalised quote directly from the insurer.
+If you spot an error, please let us know.

-Compare motorcycle insurance providers that cover Suzuki in New Zealand.
+Compare motorcycle insurance providers that cover Suzuki bikes across Australia.

 Motorcycle specialist